 As earlier mentioned, most restaurant diners you will get are local residents.
 To this end, getting involved in your community really does go a long way toward earning people’s trust and ultimately, getting them to come in and try your food.

 You might sponsor a local sports team.
 You definitely want to join your area Chamber of Commerce and have your business listed on their website.
 Additionally, you could spearhead charitable giving programs for those less fortunate in your region; offer food baskets and giveaways during the holidays for example.

 Offer Deals Via SMS Content

 Everyone has a phone, and consequently, people are on their phones constantly.
-Integrating an SMS campaign strategy could be incredibly powerful as far as restaurant marketing trends go.
+Integrating a bulk SMS campaign strategy could be incredibly powerful as far as restaurant marketing trends go.
 They would of course have to agree to receive such notifications.
 Once they do, you can send them discounts, ads, and deals.
 You can notify them of upcoming specials and events.
 Sky’s the limit, though you don’t want to overload them with content.

 Work with a Delivery Service

 The pandemic saw the dramatic rise of delivery services.
 From UberEats to GrubHub and DoorDash, these companies became everyone’s go-to dining solutions over the first half of 2020.
 If your restaurant has not yet partnered with one or more of these services, then it is probably time you do.
 These businesses offer a comprehensive restaurant platform.
 Users like a one-stop-shop and so, are more likely to go to them versus checking out a bunch of individual sites for various restaurants.

 The restaurant business is tough, especially now.
 This is why it is so important to have a solid restaurant marketing strategy in place.
 You can start as big or as small as you want, but you absolutely need to get that marketing effort started.
 Whether combining a few creative ideas or beginning with one, how you implement your marketing plan and social media strategy, and how aggressively you execute can help you get through the more challenging times.